rburton/teamcollab/docs/features.md

 - Clear visual feedback when actions are taken

 These features would significantly enhance the utility of the assistant row, making it not just a visual element but a powerful control center for AI-assisted collaboration.

-Allow for a user to change the tone of an assistant within a conversation.
-This would be saved on the ConversationAssistant class.

-Adjust between formal, casual, technical, or simplified communication styles.